-To make your coleslaw, finely slice your veg and apples or use a food processor or box grater.
-Put them into a large bowl and season with a pinch of salt and pepper.
+To make your coleslaw, put your vegetables and apples into a large bowl and season with a pinch of salt and pepper.
 Add your mayonnaise, a drizzle of extra virgin olive oil, a pinch of cayenne and the red wine vinegar.
 Mix everything together until you’ve got a perfect coleslaw texture.
 Have a taste; it should be fresh and lovely, so season and put it to one side while you dress your meat.

 Pick your mint leaves and finely chop them on a large board.
 Deseed and finely chop your chilli on the same board as your mint.
 Drizzle the olive oil and red wine vinegar all over the chilli and mint and add a good pinch of salt.
 Add this to your tray of pulled pork and mix it all together.